sarsko/AdventOfCode/11/readme.md

 Probably correct in the long run, but there are aspects with files(among other things) I will have to learn later.

-The template follow a different ordering scheme than I have followed this far - all my Rust code resides in the `src` folder, and each day is symlinked into its respective folder(folder `11` for today), where the `readme.md` also resides.
+The template follow a different ordering scheme than I have followed this far - all my Rust code resides in the `src` folder, and each day is hardlinked into its respective folder(folder `11` for today), where the `readme.md` also resides.
 Hopefully it works OK.

 ### Actually the solution